 In the United States, public defenders provide representation to defendants who cannot afford private counsel.
 However, public defenders are systematically overworked and under-resourced \citep{Pace2023}.
 This exacerbates disparities in the justice system: underprivileged groups are disproportionately harmed when they receive inadequate representation \citep{nij2023_gideon60, donohue2024_crisis_public_defenders, LegalServicesCorporation2022}.
 Meanwhile, Artificial Intelligence (AI) and Large Language Models (LLMs) are reshaping work across industries~\cite{mosch2022medical, ma2024integrating, perron2025moving}.
 General-purpose tools, alongside specialized applications, promise to automate or accelerate legal tasks.
-Scholars have suggested that AI could help close the justice gap, by developing specialized solutions assisting public defenders \cite{mahari-etal-2023-law}.
+Scholars have suggested that AI could help close the justice gap, by developing specialized solutions that assist public defenders \cite{mahari-etal-2023-law}.
 However, apart from anecdotal evidence about commercial vendors and some public defender offices experimenting with AI tools, little is known publicly about how public defenders themselves view the use of AI in their work.

-To address this gap, we design a qualitative study to elicit the technology demands and hesitations from public defenders.
+To address this gap, we design a qualitative study to elicit the technology demands and hesitations of public defenders.
 We summarize our methodology in Figure \ref{fig:overview_methods}.
 Our study addresses three research questions:

-\begin{itemize} \item RQ1: What technical, organizational, and cultural factors influence the adoption of AI in public defense? \item RQ2: Which areas of public defense work present opportunities or limitations for AI adoption? \item RQ3: How can we ensure responsible AI use in public defense to uphold professional ethics and quality of work? \end{itemize}
+\begin{itemize}[nosep] \item RQ1: What technical, organizational, and cultural factors influence the adoption of AI in public defense? \item RQ2: Which areas of public defense work present opportunities or limitations for AI adoption? \item RQ3: How can we ensure responsible AI use in public defense to uphold professional ethics and quality of work? \end{itemize}